Sofitch/mern-proj/README.md

 2. To allow executables, run (on both terminals):

         > Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force

-3. On the backend, run:
+3. On the backend folder, run the backend:

         > npm run dev

-4. On the frontend, run:
+4. On the frontend folder, run the frontend:

         > npm start